shiy1022/slab_qick_calib/README_experiments.md

 **File**: `experiments/single_qubit/resonator_spectroscopy.py`

 **Description**: Performs a 2D sweep of both readout frequency and power to map out how the resonator response changes with power.
 This allows measurement of the Lamb shift and other power-dependent effects.
 It's useful for finding a good value for gain to park your readout at until you run readout optimization.
+When log sweep used, increases the number of averages to account for decrease in signal.

 **Key Parameters**:
 - `rng`: Range for the gain sweep, going from max_gain to max_gain/rng (default: 100)
-- `max_gain`: Maximum gain value (default: qubit.max_gain)
+- `max_gain`: Maximum gain value for sweep (default: qubit.max_gain, the hardware max)
 - `expts_gain`: Number of gain points (default: 20)
 - `span`: Frequency span (MHz)
-- `f_off`: Frequency offset from resonant frequency in MHz (usually negative, default: 4)
+- `f_off`: Frequency offset of center from resonant frequency in MHz (usually negative, default: 4), to account for lamb shift.
-- `min_reps`: Minimum number of repetitions (default: 100)
+- `min_reps`: Minimum number of repetitions (default: 100), used for the high power points of sweep.
 - `log`: Whether to use logarithmic scaling for the gain sweep (default: True)
 - `pulse_e`: Whether to apply a π pulse to excite the qubit before measurement
 - `expts`: Number of frequency points (default: 200)
-- `reps`: Base number of repetitions, divided by 2400 for efficiency
+- `reps`: Base number of repetitions, divided by 2400 to prevent scan from taking forever.
+Can adjust for worse SNR.

 **Example**:
 ```python